 Recently we have discussed building a house in the Philippines and all that it involves.
-House Interior Design Philippines varies tremendously, and hopefully, before you have signed off the final drawings, you have settled on the layout you want.
+House Interior Design Philippines varies tremendously.
+So hopefully, before you have signed off the final drawings, you have settled on the layout you want.

 Some people think that interior design starts and finishes at the wall colour.
 It is so much more than that.

 - Plumbing Point.

 - Woodwork and associated furniture.

 I spend time on Pinterest looking for ideas and designs that I can incorporate into the house plan.